Congratulation! On booking your cruise! The next step is to prepare, and to know what to expect of your cruise so you can be fully prepared for it.

 Shore Excursions are sightseeing tours organised by Dream Cruises for passengers when the ship docks or anchored.
 They usually include visiting a few tourist attractions with a meal thrown in.

-In my opinion the fees they charge are too high.
+In my opinion the fees they charged were too high.
 For perspective most shore excursion cost more than SGD$100 per person!
-That’s $400 for a family of four.
+That’s in excess of $400 for a family of four.
 And if you go for all three shore excursions that will set you back a whopping $1,200 for a family of four.

 Now, while you are out on shore excursion the opportunity cost is your time using the facilities on the ship.
 As such for a 5 night cruise, and you go for 3 shore excursions, that only leaves you with 1 day for enjoying the ship facilities.
-The missing one day gone on the last day for disembarkation.
+The remaining one day would be gone on the last day for disembarkation procedures.

 So in the end, the cruise company sold you a very expensive trip.